css-materials/course-site/content/syllabus/lecture5-more-dplyr-data-cleaning/index.md

 ## Overview

-* Review the fundamental `dplyr` "verbs" for data manipulation and learn new ones
+* Review the fundamental `dplyr` "verbs" for data manipulation (see Lecture 3) and learn new ones
 * Practice using `dplyr` verbs
-* Data cleaning: recoding and renaming variables; syntactic vs. non-non-syntactic variable names
+* Data cleaning: recoding and renaming variables; difference between syntactic vs. non-non-syntactic variable names
 * Data cleaning: missing data and duplicates